-ACKNOWLEDGEMENT OF COUNTRY: Horsham Rural City Council acknowledges the five traditional owner groups of this land: the Wotjobaluk, Wergaia, Jupagulk, Jaadwa and Jadawadjali people.
+The Horsham Rural City Council acknowledges the five Traditional Owner groups of this land; the Wotjobaluk, Jaadwa, Jadawadjali, Wergaia and Jupagulk people.
 We recognise the important and ongoing place that all Indigenous people hold in our community.
 We pay our respects to the elders, both past and present, and commit to working together in the spirit of mutual understanding and respect for the benefit of the broader community and future generations.

-Horsham’s first silo art mural to feature story of reconciliation, resilience and great legacy
+Horsham’s first silo art mural features a story of reconciliation, resilience and great legacy

-The Horsham silo and flourmill site will celebrate a little known but locally significant story of Yanggendyinanyuk, a Wotjobaluk warrior’s story of leadership, resilience and great legacy.
+The Horsham silo and flourmill site celebrates the little known but locally significant story of Yanggendyinanyuk, a Wotjobaluk warrior’s story of leadership, resilience and great legacy.

-The life of Yanggendyinanyuk’s (His Walking Feet in Wergaia Language) is embedded throughout Wotjobaluk Country (the Wimmera).
-While he was publically celebrated for his extraordinary tracking skills in finding the Cooper Duff children and for his part in the first Indigenous cricket tour to England, he also witnessed great loss of clan and Country.
+The life of Yanggendyinanyuk (His Walking Feet in Wergaia Language) is embedded throughout Wotjobaluk Country (the Wimmera).
+While he was publically celebrated for his extraordinary tracking skills in finding the Cooper-Duff children and for his part in the first Indigenous cricket tour to England, he also witnessed great loss of Clan and Country.

-The artwork within the Silo Activation Project is supported by the Victorian Government through Creative Victoria’s Creative Activation funding and Horsham Rural City Council.
+The Silo Activation Project is supported by the Victorian Government through Creative Victoria’s Creative Activation Fund and Horsham Rural City Council.

 Yanggendyinanyuk’s powerful story is one of reconciliation, connection to country, resilience and humility.
 It has strong roots across several Local Government areas across the Wimmera including the West Wimmera Shire.